great-expectations/great_expectations/docs/docusaurus/docs/conceptual_guides/expectation_classes.md

 ## QueryExpectations

 QueryExpectations allow you to set Expectations against the results of custom SQL or Spark queries.
-Query Expectations can be useful if you’re comfortable working in SQL or Spark or a specific dialect.
+QueryExpectations can be useful if you’re comfortable working in SQL or Spark or a specific dialect.
 They can also allow you to embed arbitrarily complex logic in your Expectations, such as combining data from multiple tables, or applying complex logic within a query.

 ![QueryExpectations](../images/query_expectations.png)